Kruthiksp/Java8/README.md

 76. Given a List of Integers.
     Collect them as a ';' separated String. using Custom collector.
+77. Given a stream of integers,
+    Create a custom collector that,
+    Produces a result containing both the sum and the average in a single pass.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>